Research Assistant Professor and Extension Specialist

 Peanuts are grown on about 90,000 acres in North Carolina.
 The crop is affected by several serious diseases, including leaf spots, southern stem rot, Sclerotinia blight, Cylindrocladium black rot, and Spotted wilt.
 My research aims to develop integrated disease management tactics that take advantage of host resistance and weather-based disease advisories to minimize the use of fungicides and other pesticides in peanut production.
-Currently, I am focusing on developing reduced input disease control methods that can be used on the new partially resistant cultivars Bailey and Sugg.
+Currently, I am focusing on developing reduced input disease control methods that can be used on the new partially resistant cultivars Bailey, Sugg, Sullivan and Wynne.
 I work with peanut breeder Dr. Tom Isleib in evaluation of disease resistance in new breeding lines.
 I also work with Dr. David Jordan to understand the impacts of cultural practices on disease development and crop health.

 Extension & Outreach

 I serve as the Director of the Plant Disease and Insect Clinic at NCSU.
 The clinic is staffed with two full-time plant disease diagnosticians, Shawn Butler and Mike Munster, and full-time entomologist, Matt Bertone.
 Graduate student Emma Lookabaugh diagnoses diseases of tomatoes and other crops.
 The clinic provides diagnostic training for County Agents and Master Gardeners and uses social media (Facebook, Twitter, and Blog) for outreach to a wide audience of Extension personnel, farmers, nurseries, and homeowners.

 As part of a team that includes Dr. David Jordan in Crop Science, Dr. Rick Brandenburg in Entomology, and county extension personnel, I have extension responsibilities for peanut diseases.
 We prepare educational materials, conduct field testing, and participate in grower meetings, demonstrations and field days.
 In addition, in cooperation with the North Carolina State Climate office, I provide daily peanut disease advisories for peanut growers in North Carolina.

 Agricultural Chemicals Manual